When comparing tour operator software, bike tour guides should look for a system that:

 Bókun makes managing your calendar simple with availability rules — you choose:

-• Days of week tours and rentals are offered — again, you might be more choosy here with guided experiences, but rentals you may keep open on most days.
+• Days of the week tours and rentals are offered — again, you might be more choosy here with guided experiences, but rentals you may keep open on most days.

 • Departure times — circling back to our example above, if you offer all-day rentals, you won’t need to specify multiple departure times.
 But if you provide guided experiences or rent bikes for shorter durations, you can add those time slots here.